DataIntellectTech/TorQ/docs/monit.md

         |---monittemplate.txt
 ```

-It is important to mention that AquaQ will not offer support for **monitalert.cfg** and **monitrc**.
+It is important to mention that Data Intellect will not offer support for **monitalert.cfg** and **monitrc**.
 Those two files have been added as an example on how **monit** can be configured to monitor your system and to offer an out-of-the-box configuration that you can use to test that **monit** works.
 If the monit installation contains an updated version of monitrc, this should be used instead.

 ### Features